Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 Largely, behavioral causes of insomnia are resolved through proper sleep hygiene.
 So to help ease your little one's sleep in the right direction, check out our list of the top 6 steps you can take to improve your child's sleep hygiene.

-Melatonin use appears to be safe and works well in the short term for children suffering from difficulties falling or staying asleep.
+Melatonin use appears to be generally safe and effective for children with difficulties falling or staying asleep in the short term.
 Long-term use of melatonin in children is only appropriate for those suffering from sleep issues related to developmental challenges and visual impairment.

 It is important to remember that melatonin supplements are a drug and before considering their use, the cause of sleep problems should be identified.
 As we mentioned already, for most children, behavioral changes work well enough to address sleep difficulties without the need for medical intervention.